widesky/docs/content/en/products/cloud/vis/query-builder.md

 We've structured the WideSky GraphQL API to provide maximim felxability allowing you to nest fields for asset model walking, or perform data transformation on single or multiple entites in a single request.

 {{% alert title="Tip"  color="primary" %}}
 There is no limit to the amount of information or combination of fields and objects you can request in a single GraphQL query.
-This includes both asset model and time-series data.
+This includes both asset model and time series data.
 WideSky, however, limits the execution time of a query to prevent server overloading.
-For example, Large time-series queries without sufficient time windowing, e.g. Group By Day.
+For example, Large time series queries without sufficient time windowing, e.g. Group By Day.
 {{% /alert %}}

 ### Recusive search example